NoahSchipper/Fragrance-Finder/README.md

 An AI-powered fragrance recommendation system built with FastAPI.
 This API provides intelligent fragrance recommendations using cosine similarity on pre-computed embeddings, with support for filtering by notes, accords, gender, ratings, and more.

+## Where It's Used

+This API powers the fragrance finder at noahschipper.net/fragrance

 ## Features

 - **Similar Fragrances**: Find fragrances similar to a selected perfume using AI embeddings